 Certain of our existing shareholders purchased shares of our common stock in three separate private placements, which took place on September 17, 2020, September 27, 2019, and March 29, 2019.
-In connection with these private placements, we and the subscribing shareholders entered into stockholders agreements, dated September 15, 2020, September 13, 2019, and March 15, 2019, respectively, which, among other things, restricts the transfer of the shares of our common stock issued in the private placement, obligates us to elect to be treated as an S Corporation for U.S. federal income tax purposes and, obligates us to make annual distributions, subject to the approval of the Federal Reserve or the DFPI, as applicable, to offset the tax liability of the shareholders arising due to our S Corporation status.
-The aforementioned stockholders agreements will terminate automatically upon the termination of our S Corporation status, which will occur following the completion of this offering.
+In connection with these private placements, we and the subscribing shareholders entered into stockholders agreements, dated September 15, 2020, September 13, 2019, and March 15, 2019, respectively, which, among other things, restricts the transfer of the shares of our common stock issued in the private placement, obligates us to elect to be treated as an S corporation for U.S. federal income tax purposes and, obligates us to make annual distributions, subject to the approval of the Federal Reserve or the DFPI, as applicable, to offset the tax liability of the shareholders arising due to our S corporation status.
+The aforementioned stockholders agreements will terminate automatically upon the termination of our S corporation status, which will occur following the completion of this offering, subject to receipt of required shareholder approvals.